laylaroad/tic-tac-toe/README.md

 ## Features

 - User can choose to play as 'X' or 'O' and play with a computer.
-- Responsive design for various screen sizes.
 - Clear indication of the winner after the game ends.
-- Restart functionality to reset the game state.
+- The game automatically detects when there’s a draw.

 ## Technologies